rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type DeleteVolumeGroupMountInput.
 - Returns AsyncRequestStatus.
+### denytprrequests
+Deny two-person rule (TPR) requests with optional comments.

+- There is a single argument of type DenyTprRequestsInput.
+- Returns System.String.
 ### deregisterprivatecontainerregistry
 Deregister the Private Container Registry (PCR) for an Exocompute account.